Training for Counselors, Teachers, and Others

 COST: The cost of the workshop is $130, which includes a copy of Richard Gold's book "Writing with At-Risk Youth: The Pongo Teen Writing Method" (Rowman & Littlefield Education, 2014), a $30 value.
 Thanks to a generous sponsor, Pongo is able to offer a number of $80 scholarships, which reduces the cost to $50 (and still includes a $30 book).
 You can make a request for a scholarship on your registration form, below.
 The registration form should be copied and pasted into an email.
 All registration fees must be paid to complete the registration.
 Please email us with any questions.
 The email address is email@example.com.

-The next workshop will be held in Seattle on Saturday, October 11, 2014.
-The workshop info, schedule, and registration form are included, below.
+The last workshop was held in Seattle on Saturday, October 11, 2014.
+FYI, the workshop info, schedule, and registration form are included, below.

 WORKSHOP DATE, TIME, LOCATION